jsread/pycbc/docs/faithsim.rst

     The number of injections can be set by using the gps start and end time options along with the time step.
     Note, however, that the waveform name is required but does not determine the actual approximants that will be compared.
-That is set in the [banksim] section.
+That is set in the [faithsim] section.

  #. executables